 Australians are nearly four times more likely to die in road crashes if they live north of the Tropic of Capricorn than people to the south.

-Australian Automobile Association analysis of the latest data on road deaths shows there were 15.05 deaths per 100,000 Australians in those parts of Queensland and the Northern Territory north of the Tropic of Capricorn in 2022.
+Australian Automobile Association analysis of road deaths data shows there were 15.05 deaths per 100,000 Australians in those parts of Queensland and the Northern Territory north of the Tropic of Capricorn in 2022.
 The road crash death rate per 100,000 Australians south of the tropic (excluding Western Australia) was 3.96.

 For 2021, when Bureau of Infrastructure and Transport Research Economics figures are also available for Western Australia, there were 11.58 road crash deaths per 100,000 people north of the Tropic of Capricorn and 4.09 per cent south of the tropic.